sadsadperson/The-Wanderer----VERSION-2.0/README.md

 **Chainmail**: 5-10 Defense, 1 Weight
 **Pro Armor**: 10-20 Defense, 1 Weight

+## SPECIALTY WEAPONS
+### Sharp Stick
+**Damage: ** 1-30
+**Weight: ** 0
+**Data: ** Nobody knows where this deadly stick came from, but they know it's power.
+It has the unique ability to deal extremely high or low damage, depending on where it strikes.
+It is an extremely dangerous weapon in the right hands
+### Octopus
+**Damage: ** 1-8 Per tenticle (8)
+**Weight: ** 0
+**Data: ** Who would of thought that an octopus would be a dangerous weapon?
+But it is.
+With the ability to deal up to 8 damage per tenticle, (64 damage total).
+It makes quite a dangerous weapon.
+Found deep in Ironclan teritory ruled by the Thorgs, it is dangerous to approach an octopus due to the fact that Yeckity Toe Raiders often disguess themself inside of octopus skins.
+Use caution when battle octopuses.
 ## MONSTERS AND NATIONS
 ### NATIONS
 **Monsterland**: A dark island covered in thick fog.
 A ravaged land filled with constant burning.
 Dangerous monsters roam, vaguely controlled by a caste system depending on strenth, the stronging being the Thorgs, which rule monsterland